arpanabbacus/taskmanager/README.md

 In this module, we will use `Magemonkeys` for Vendor name and `Taskmanager` for ModuleName.
 So we need to make this folder:
 `app/code/Magemonkeys/Taskmanager` and paste this code into that folder which you have created.

 ### Step 2.
-Run Foloowing Command to install this extension
+Run Following Command to install this extension

 ~~~~~~~~~
 php bin/magento setup:upgrade